nusretgon/Design-and-Analysis-of-Algorithms/README.md

 ## I have Design and Analysis of Algorithms class this semester and I will share my works.
 I hope this repo will be good for me and for you.

+### In this repo, I will create a folder for each example and solve these examples in different ways.

 What is an algorithm ?

 An algorithm is a sequence of unambiguous instructions for solving a problem. **The same algorithm can be represented in several different ways.**